 Do You Need Collison and Comprehensive Coverage?

-Fausto Bucheli Jr, licensed insurance broker and owner of CheapInsurance.com, recommends: “Collision and comprehensive coverage should protect your financial stability, not drain it.
-If your car is older and paid off, adjusting or removing these coverages can reduce your car insurance costs by hundreds of dollars per year without increasing your real financial risk.”
+Fausto Bucheli Jr, licensed insurance broker and owner of CheapInsurance.com recommends: “Collision and comprehensive coverage should protect your financial stability.
+If your car is older and paid off, adjusting or removing these coverages can reduce your car insurance costs by hundreds of dollars per year without increasing financial risk.”

 Does Insurance Actually Help?

-2. Roadside Assistance
+2. Roadside assistance

-3. Key Replacement Endorsements
+3. Key replacement add-ons

 Locksmith vs. Dealership: Where to Go?